-Superintendent Michael Polizzi sat down with Patch to further discuss the methodology used by New Jersey Monthly in ranking schools and why their findings do not accurately reflect New Milford's standing.
+Superintendent Michael Polizzi sat down with Patch to further discuss the methodology used by and why their findings do not accurately reflect New Milford's standing.

 The ranking is based on the school's District Factor Group (DFG), a classification developed by the NJ Department of Education that groups schools with other schools whose districts are demographically and socioeconomically similar.
 This classification system provides a useful tool for examining student achievement and comparing similarly-situated school districts.
 DFG's are updated every ten years when the Census Bureau releases the latest Decennial Census data.

 "New Milford High School's standing does not accurately reflect the significant growth that the school has experienced since 2010," Polizzi said.